 “Term of this Agreement” refers to the valid term of this Agreement.

 “Top-level Domain” refers to the top-level domain in the domain system.

+“Uniform Rapid Suspension System” (URS) means the ICANN process, as currently described at http://newgtlds.icann.org/en/applicants/urs, by which a registered domain name may be suspended as a result of a complaint filed by a mark owner.

 “Payment Security” refers to the minimum amount of balance in the registrar’s account when the DUM of Registrar reaches a certain level.

 “.信息 Registry” refers to the top-level domain registry as defined in the agreement between the Registry and ICANN.